-Demerara syrup is such an easy way to add a new layer to your homemade drinks with its's subtle caramel notes.
+Demerara syrup is such an easy way to add a new layer to your homemade drinks with its subtle caramel notes.

-Demerara Syrup is just regular 1:1 simple syrup (half water and half sugar), but instead of using white sugar we use Demerara sugar.
+Demerara Syrup is a regular 1:1 simple syrup (half water and half sugar) that uses demerara sugar in place of the usual white sugar.

-The result is a simple syrup that contributes a layer of toasty sugar flavor to your drinks instead of only adding sweetness.
+The result is a simple syrup that contributes a layer of warm toasty sweetness that marries beautifully with the ingredients in your drinks.

 What is Demerara sugar?

 Demerara is a less processed form of raw cane sugar with large flavorful light brown crystals.
-Instead of stripping away all of the molasses, like when making white sugar, Demerara is left with some of the delicious caramel/toffee flavor.
+Instead of stripping away all of the molasses, like when making white sugar, demerara is left with a deliciously mellow toffee flavor.

-If you need some Demerara you can order it HERE on Amazon (affiliate).
-Outside of making cocktails it is also great sprinkled on baked goods for an extra crunch, or stirred in coffee.
+In addition to adding flavor to cocktails it is also great sprinkled on baked goods for an extra crunch, or stirred in your morning coffee.

-As a last resort you could use basic light brown sugar, but it won't be quite as good.
+As a last option, you could make your syrup with light brown sugar or cane sugar, but neither will be quite the same.

 How to use Demerara Syrup

-You can use Demerara Syrup as a more flavorful substitute for any recipe that calls for simple syrup, but it will work better in some drinks than others.
+You can use Demerara Syrup as a more flavorful substitute for any recipe that calls for simple syrup.

-If you've never used Demerara in a cocktail before start by adding it to an Old Fashioned to see how it creates a deep rich flavor.
+If you've never used Demerara in a cocktail try adding it to an Old Fashioned and compare it to one made with regular simple syrup.

 Demerara Syrup Recipe